 Many of the states in which our surgical facilities operate have adopted statutes and/or regulations that prohibit the payment of kickbacks or any type of remuneration in exchange for patient referrals and that prohibit healthcare providers from, in certain circumstances, referring a patient to a healthcare facility in which the provider has an ownership or investment interest.
-While these statutes generally mirror the federal

-Anti-Kickback Statute and Stark Law, they vary widely in their scope and application.
+While these statutes generally mirror the federal Anti-Kickback Statute and Stark Law, they vary widely in their scope and application.
 Some are specifically limited to healthcare services that are paid for in whole or in part by the Medicaid program; others apply to all healthcare services regardless of payor; and others apply only to state-defined designated services, which may differ from the designated health services under the Stark Law.
 In addition, many states have adopted statutes that mirror the False Claims Act and that prohibit the filing of a false or fraudulent claim with a state governmental agency.
-We intend to comply with all applicable state healthcare laws, rules and regulations.
+We intend to comply with all applicable states healthcare laws, rules and regulations.
 However, these laws, rules and regulations have typically been the subject of limited judicial and regulatory interpretation.
 As a result, we cannot assure you that our surgical facilities will not be investigated or scrutinized by the governmental authorities empowered to do so or, if challenged, that their activities would be found to be lawful.
 A determination of non-compliance with the applicable state healthcare laws, rules, and regulations could subject our surgical facilities to civil and criminal penalties and could have a material adverse effect on our operations.

 We are also subject to various state insurance statutes and regulations that prohibit us from submitting inaccurate, incorrect or misleading claims.
 Many state insurance laws and regulations are broadly worded and could be implicated, for example, if our surgical facilities were to adjust an out-of-network co-payment or other patient responsibility amounts without fully disclosing the adjustment on the claim submitted to the payor.
 While some of our surgical facilities adjust the out-of-network costs of patient co-payment and deductible amounts to reflect in-network co-payment costs when providing services to patients whose health insurance is covered by a payor with which the surgical facilities are not contracted, our policy is to fully disclose adjustments in the claims submitted to the payors.
+Additionally, many states have adopted or are considering standards that may limit the amount of our costs we may recover from patients for whom we are an out-of-network provider.
+In such case, we may be limited in recovering our costs above and beyond what is paid by the non-contracted payor.
+The adoption of such standards may reduce our collections and negotiating power with payors.
 We believe that our surgical facilities are in compliance with all applicable state insurance laws and regulations regarding the submission of claims.
 We cannot assure you, however, that none of our surgical facilities' insurance claims will ever be challenged.
 If we were found to be in violation of a state's insurance laws or regulations, we could be forced to discontinue the violative practice, which could have an adverse effect on our financial position and results of operations, and we could be subject to fines and criminal penalties.